Sausage hotpot; a take on a classic British dish, pork bangers cooked in a delicious cider & onion gravy then baked under a crispy potato lid.

 A hotpot or hot pot in my wee corner of the world (the UK) means a stew or casserole topped with a scalloped potato lid.

-It is baked in the oven until the spuds are crisp and quite often contain other layers of potato that cook in the gravy of the stew.
+It is baked in the oven until the spuds are crisp and often contains other layers of potato that cook in the gravy of the stew.

 The most popular variant is the Lancashire lamb hotpot.
-But I love playing with ideas and have a Morrocan-influenced spicy beef hotpot, a vegan mushroom hotpot and mustardy chicken hotpot too.
+But I love playing with ideas and have a Morrocan-influenced spicy beef hotpot, a minced beef hotpot, a vegan mushroom hotpot and mustardy chicken hotpot too.

 Frequently Asked Questions